Patlabor: The Movie

-is a 1989 Japanese animated science fiction film directed by Mamoru Oshii, with an original story by Headgear.
-It was produced by Bandai Visual, Tohokushinsha and animated by Studio Deen and I.G.
+is a 1989 Japanese animated science fiction film directed by Mamoru Oshii and written by Kazunori Itō, with an original story by Headgear.
+It was produced by Bandai Visual, Tohokushinsha and animated by I.G.
 Tatsunoko.
-It is part of the Patlabor series.
+It is a sequel to Studio Deen's Patlabor: The Early Days OVA mini-series.

 Plot

 Set in 1999, Tokyo is undergoing a huge re-development program: old suburbs are being demolished and human-made islands are being constructed in Tokyo Bay under the Babylon Project.
-Dominating the scene is the Ark, a huge man-made island that serves at the Project's nerve center and chief Labor manufacturing facility.
+The largest construction site is the Ark, a huge man-made island that serves at the Project's nerve center and chief Labor manufacturing facility.

-However, several of the Labors being used in Tokyo, specifically those built by Shinohara Heavy Industries, suddenly go haywire even while unattended.
-The Tokyo Metropolitan Police Department's (TMPD) 2nd Special Vehicles Section (SV2) is assigned to help reel in the errant Labors, but only the SV2's Division II is on duty around the clock (with Division I already on training duties elsewhere).
-The JGSDF is also preoccupied as they send their own forces to stop an HOS-equipped TYPE-X10 Labor tank prototype.
+However, several of the Labors being used in Tokyo, specifically those built by Shinohara Heavy Industries (SHI), suddenly activate and go haywire, even while unpiloted.
+The Tokyo Metropolitan Police Department's (TMPD) 2nd Special Vehicles Section (SV2) is assigned to help neutralize the malfunctioning Labors, but only the SV2's Division II is on duty around-the-clock (with Division I already on training duties elsewhere).
+The JGSDF is also preoccupied as they send their forces to stop their own TYPE-X10 Labor tank prototype running Shinohara Heavy Industries' new Hyper Operating System (HOS).

-As Division II goes out on the field, team commander Captain Gotoh, Sgt Asuma Shinohara, and mechanic Shige Shiba work with police Detective Matsui to find further leads on the case.
-They discover that all the errant Labors, plus other Labors in the Greater Tokyo Area, were equipped with the company's new Hyper Operating System (HOS).
-Low-frequency resonance emanating from wind-struck high-rise buildings triggers the erratic behavior in these units.
-To SV2 pilot Noa Izumi's relief, no copies of the software were installed in Division II's AV98 Ingram police Labors.
-They also learn that HOS programmer Eiichi Hoba, who had committed suicide days before, was obsessed with the Babylon Project's Biblical references (the Ark being alluded to Noah's Ark, for example; his own name.
+As Division II goes out on the field, team commander Captain Gotoh, Sgt.
+Asuma Shinohara, and mechanic Shige Shiba work with police Detective Matsui to find further leads on the case.
+They discover that all the malfunctioning Labors, plus other Labors in the Greater Tokyo Area, were equipped with Shinohara Heavy Industries' Hyper Operating System (HOS).
+Low-frequency resonance emanating from wind-struck high-rise buildings triggers the erratic behavior in the HOS-equipped Labors when it is picked up by their sensors.
+To SV2 pilot Noa Izumi's relief, no copies of the software were installed in Division II's AV98 Ingram police Labors thanks to Shige's foresight.
+They also learn that HOS main programmer and author, the genius Eiichi Hoba, committed suicide days before.
+He had personal motives against the Babylon Project and was obsessed with its Biblical references (the Ark being alluded to Noah's Ark, for example; his own name.
 E. Hoba—Jehovah—for another) and planted a self replicating virus in the code that would cause Labors to malfunction.
 A computer simulation predicts that gale-force winds acting on the Ark could send all the Labors in Tokyo into a massive rampage, especially since the Ark's size and steel framework amplifies the resonance frequencies causing them to reach farther into the city.
-Worse, the weather bureau announces that a typhoon is expected to hit Tokyo within two days.
+To make matters worse, the weather bureau announces that a typhoon is expected to hit Tokyo within two days, which would cause catastrophic wind and a chain reaction.